davidmfoley/isolate-react/README.md

 ### Isolated component API

 An isolated component has some methods to help exercise and inspect it.

-You can find those here: [Isolated component API docs](https://davidmfoley.github.io/isolate-components/interfaces/isolatedcomponent.html)
+Docs for those methods lives here: [Isolated component API docs](https://davidmfoley.github.io/isolate-components/interfaces/isolatedcomponent.html)

 ### Project progress